 Daniel J. Chalfen is a documentary film and television producer and the co-founder of Naked Edge Films.

-Daniel’s non-fiction television series include “Happy France” for ARTE and “Ordinary People” which was broadcast worldwide.
+Daniel’s non-fiction television series include “Happy France” for ARTE and “Ordinary People,” which was broadcast worldwide.

-Daniel is a graduate of UCLA’s School of Cinema, Television, and Theater, Los Angeles, (Professional Certificate in Producing); the Hebrew University of Jerusalem, Israel (MA Israeli Politics and Society); and the University of Leeds, England (BA Honours, Politics and Religious Studies).
+Daniel is a graduate of UCLA’s School of Cinema, Television, and Theater, Los Angeles, (Professional Certificate in Producing); the Hebrew University of Jerusalem (MA Israeli Politics and Society); and the University of Leeds, England (BA Honours, Politics and Religious Studies).
 Daniel is a voting member of the British Academy of Film and Television Arts (BAFTA) and a Founding Member of the DCTV Cinema Advisory Council.